Livnatc/emotions_clf/README.md

 ## Results

-CNN Performance: Achieved XX% accuracy on the test set with MFCC features.
+Comparison of MFCC vs Mel-spectrogram inputs showed that Mel-spectrogram are significantly getting better results.

-SVM Performance: Achieved XX% accuracy using MFCC features.
+CNN Performance: Achieved 35% accuracy on the test set with Mel features.

-Comparison of MFCC vs Mel-spectrogram inputs showed that [add your observation here].
+SVM Performance: Achieved 51% accuracy using Mel features.